ilyhryh/ilyhryh/README.md

 I'm passionate about code & design.
 I enjoy making ideas alive.

-I try reasoning from the first principles by research on my own.
-Reading alongside empirical research helps a lot.

-I consider myself a pragmatic developer.

 I treat life as a game and wish to know more about leveling up.

 Give me a quest ¿